-To understand this, you must first understand what is normal.
+To understand this, you must first understand what is expected.
 In a normal situation, the upper and lower back teeth touch each other with point contacts.
 When a person chews, the back teeth do not touch when the jaw moves from side to side.
 The four canine teeth (two uppers and two lower) guide the jaws apart, sending a signal to the brain to open the mouth when the jaw slides left or right.
-The back teeth only contact when the jaws are fully together.
-Ideally, the at-risk back teeth only receive vertical force down the tooth center where they were designed to receive heavy force best.
-Side forces on back teeth are not well tolerated and place the tooth at risk for developing a crack(s).
-If there is a filling in the tooth, especially if it is a large filling that is also a silver/mercury amalgam, the tooth crack risk greatly increases.
+The back teeth only make contact when the jaws are fully together.
+Ideally, the at-risk back teeth only receive vertical force down the tooth center, where they were designed to receive heavy pressure best.
+Side forces on back teeth are not well tolerated and place the tooth at risk of developing a crack(s).
+If there is a filling in the tooth, especially a large filling that is also a silver/mercury amalgam, the tooth crack risk dramatically increases.
 People who grind their teeth have an increased risk of developing a cracked tooth.

 What to do to prevent or treat cracked back teeth.

-If the tips of the four canine teeth are worn down, allowing the back teeth to contact heavily in side to side movements, the individual should consider the value of placing a dental restoration on the canines to improve jaw guidance by eliminating or lessening side to side forces on the back teeth.
+If the tips of the four canine teeth are worn down, allowing the back teeth to come into contact heavily in side-to-side movements, the individual should consider the value of placing a dental restoration on the canines to improve jaw guidance by eliminating or lessening side-to-side forces on the back teeth.

-If the individual grinds their teeth at night, they should consider wearing a protective night guard over either the upper or lower teeth to lessen the stress on the teeth and the jaw muscles.
+If a person grinds their teeth at night, they should consider wearing a protective night guard over the upper or lower teeth to lessen the stress on the teeth and the jaw muscles.

 Tooth grinding and heavy tooth wearing can indicate tooth interference with normal jaw closure.
 The dentist may feel the individual could benefit from adjusting the bite.

-If on routine examination the dentist notices a darkened crack line in a tooth, the dentist should give thought to placing a protective crown or onlay restoration to contain the walls of the tooth on either side of the crack preventing the crack from propagating through the tooth.
+If, on routine examination, the dentist notices a darkened crack line in a tooth, the dentist should consider placing a protective crown or onlay restoration.
+This contains the walls of the tooth on either side of the crack preventing the crack from propagating through the tooth.